Aalto-Arotor/Aalto-Arotor.github.io/README.md

 **<sup>1</sup> Aalto University**

 A hands-on exercise for the open source openTorsion library at the IFToMM World Congress 2023.
-OpenTorsion can be found at https://github.com/Aalto-Arotor/openTorsion.
+The notebook can be run at [https://github.com/Aalto-Arotor/openTorsion.](https://aalto-arotor.github.io/lab/?path=Torsional_dynamics_with_python.ipynb)

 > [OpenTorsion](https://github.com/Aalto-Arotor/openTorsion) includes tools for creating shaft-line finite element models and calculation of torsional response in time or frequency domain.
 Please note that the software is still in development and the authors are not able to responsibility for the functioning or effects of future changes.